 Maria’s emblematic case has inspired the drafting of Article 44 in the GBV Law 19.580, approved in late 2017.
 Its co-author together with González, lawyer Alicia Deus told la diaria so.
 Article 44 adds a paragraph to Law 18.895’s art.
 15 specifying that domestic violence against mothers is a grave risk to children.

 The aftermath was impressive.
-By cross-referencing annual reports before and after the amendment against each respective judgment available on the national jurisprudence open database, la diaria discovered that restitutions were reduced by half in the sum of cases reported between 2018 and 2020.
+By cross-referencing annual reports before and after the amendment against each respective judgment available on the national jurisprudence open database, la diaria discovered that returns dropped by half in the sum of decisions between 2018 and 2020.

 In 2019, however, there was a shift.
 An objection to Law 19.580, initially rejected by TAF ministers, started gaining traction among them.
-As of 2021, all three reported cases returned children to their previous country of residence.
+As of 2021, all three cases reported resulted in children being sent back to their previous country of residence.
 In 2022, the only dismissal was based on the claim’s admission, since the mother counted on a permit to live in Uruguay with her daughter.

 When asked by la diaria, TAF minister Eduardo Cavalli saw no problem in “changing one’s mind as a natural phenomenon of evolving law”: “Fortunately, if you realise there is a better point of view than what you had before, you face a dilemma.
 I can either stick to the same stubborn path or change it because someone convinced me there is a better way to apply the law.
 I obviously choose the latter.”

 Cavalli was persuaded by the same reasoning on which MEC’s central authority relied when informing HCCH and judges that the 19.580 law does not apply to the Hague Convention.
-Initially, Law 19.580 was pleaded by restitution litigants when they appealed to TAF after losing primary instances due to the new law, but to no avail.
-A cross-check of Judiciary open data carried out by la diaria reveals that this changed approach among judges begins to emerge when the amount of annual restitutions starts to drop.
+At first, Law 19.580 was pleaded by return litigants when they appealed to TAF after losing primary instances due to the amendment, but to no avail.
+A cross-check of Judiciary open data, carried out by la diaria, reveals that the shift among judges begins to emerge when the amount of annual returns starts to drop.

 “More than an interpretation of the law, what is being suggested is a law’s de-application, which judges cannot do if the norm is clear,” asserted González.

-In Colombia and Mexico, judges in the highest court understand that violence against mothers is also grave for children an understanding which has guided their Hague Convention judgments from 2023 onwards.
-Similarly, Australia has recognised domestic violence as a risk factor within families and legislated to protect children from arbitrary repatriation through a decree in 2022.
+In Colombia and Mexico, judges in the highest court agree that violence against mothers is also grave for children, an understanding which has guided their Hague Convention judgments from 2023 onwards.
+Similarly, Australia has recognised domestic violence as a risk factor within families to protect children from arbitrary repatriation through a decree in 2022.

-In Uruguay, however, it was not enough to legislate it; MEC’s Central Authority has overruled existing gender-based protections for “related authorities”.
+In Uruguay, however, it was not enough to legislate it democratically; MEC’s Central Authority has instructed “related authorities” to overrule its provision.

 The Central Authority replies